mclevey/quantitative-data-analysis/README.md

 Memorial University, St. John's, NL, Canada<br>
 mclevey@mun.ca | johnmclevey.com<br>

-> This repository contains **course materials** for Sociology/Criminology 3040: Quantitative Data Analysis, including a **draft manuscript** for the required course readings (McLevey, *Quantitative Social Science: Core Concepts, Skills, and Stories*), companion **Python package** (`clark`), syllabus, lab notebooks, quizzes and assignments, automation scripts, and so on...
+This repository contains **course materials** for Sociology/Criminology 3040: Quantitative Data Analysis (`sc3040/`), including a **draft manuscript** for the required course readings (`book/`) and a companion **Python package** (`clark/`).

+> Sociology/Criminology 3040, is an introduction to quantitative data analysis for undergraduate students in the social sciences.
+Topics include data processing, description, and visualization; exploratory data analysis; inference and modelling; measurement and latent variables; association, regression; networks and multilevel models; quantitative text analysis.

 ## 1. Book Manuscript